psycopg/psycopg/docs/api/connections.rst

     This class implements a `DBAPI-compliant interface`__.
-It is what you want to use if you write a "classic", blocking program (eventually using threads or Eventlet/gevent for concurrency.
+It is what you want to use if you write a "classic", blocking program (eventually using threads or Eventlet/gevent for concurrency).
 If your program uses `asyncio` you might want to use `AsyncConnection` instead.

     .. __: https://www.python.org/dev/peps/pep-0249/#connection-objects